bhagania/nba_analysis/README.md

 🚨 N.B.A Live (using Python 🐍 :p) 🚨

-Over the past few days, I dived into NBA data and built a simple exploratory analysis project in Python.
+I dived into NBA data and built a simple exploratory analysis project in Python.
 Using pandas, NumPy, and matplotlib, I explored:

 🏀 How many games were played (71,829 between 1946–2025)
 📍 Which cities hosted the most matches (L.A., Boston, New York, Philly, Detroit)